 Reasonable accommodation in classroom and in practice settings cannot be provided without the formal request and the required documentation of the ADA-defined disability.

 Please read the application instructions below before completing the online application at the bottom of this page.

-We are no longer accepting applications for Fall 2018 enrollment.
-Applications for Fall 2019 may be submitted via CASPA between April 26 and July 15, 2018.
+We are no longer accepting applications for Fall 2019 enrollment.
+Applications for Fall 2020 may be submitted via CASPA starting in April 2019.

 To be considered for admission, all items listed below must be submitted no later than the application deadline.
 Files that have been verified by CASPA and completed with the accompanying materials required by St. Catherine University will be reviewed for interviews that will take place in late September and early October.

 If applicants are completing a degree or other requirements in the spring term, we strongly encourage that the application process be completed after spring grades and/or the degree is posted, to have the most up-to-date application possible.
 We also encourage applicants to complete the application process at least one month prior to the deadline to ensure a timely review of the application.
 Please note that CASPA needs 3-4 weeks to complete their verification process before releasing the completed application to St. Catherine University.

 Applications for the MPAS program are submitted through the Physician Assistant Centralized Application Service (CASPA).
 The following application materials must be submitted directly to CASPA:

 Applicants with a college or university degree completed outside of the United States (with a major unrelated to medicine) must submit a course-by-course evaluation from World Education Services (WES).
 All costs related to document evaluation are the applicant’s responsibility.
 Official evaluation results must be reported to CASPA.